 If you want to give a machine learning workshop please feel free to use this a template.
 I used resources already available online for my workshop.
 I only made some small changes and I have included all the links and files below.

-Before the workshop, I asked everyone to install Anaconda on their computers from https://www.continuum.io/downloads.
+INSTALL ANACONDA Before the workshop, I asked everyone to install Anaconda on their computers from https://www.anaconda.com/download/.
 I decided to use python because it’s what our data team use and enables future model sharing.

-I spent maybe 20 minutes explaining decision trees with NO MATH using the incredible visualizations on http://www.r2d3.us/visual-intro-to-machine-learning-part-1/.
+EXPLAIN THE ALGORITHM I spent maybe 20 minutes explaining decision trees with NO MATH using the incredible visualizations on https://www.r2d3.us/visual-intro-to-machine-learning-part-1/.
 This page is beautiful and self explanatory.

-I used a popular titanic data set from kaggle.com.
+DOWNLOADING THE FILES I used a popular titanic data set from kaggle.com.
 I only used the training set for both training and testing to keep it simple.
-You can download the files here: https://www.darraghoriordan.com/wp-content/uploads/2017/06/titanic-data-and-solution-2.zip

 With all this in place I just asked people to open Spyder from Anaconda.
 They had to set the working directory to where they had unzipped the files and restart the kernel.